Stoxum/casinocoin-dev-portal/content/index.md

 Name | Type | Description
 ---- | ---- | -----------
-resultCode | string | The result code returned by casinocoind.
-[List of transaction responses](https://casinocoin.org/build/transactions/#full-transaction-response-list) resultMessage | string | Human-readable explanation of the status of the transaction.
+resultCode | string | The result code returned by stoxumd.
+[List of transaction responses](https://stoxum.org/build/transactions/#full-transaction-response-list) resultMessage | string | Human-readable explanation of the status of the transaction.

 ### Example